The Complete Guide to Series Funding – Pre-Seed to E

 The most common source of funding for Series B is Venture capital firms.
-However, it is common for investors from Series A rounds to inject more cash into the Series B rounds.
+However, it is common for investors from Series A rounds to inject more cash into the Series B round.
 Each new round of Series Funding comes with a new valuation for the company.
 So in order to make sure their share isn’t too diluted with the new round of funding, the same investors will often choose to reinvest in the company for Series B as well.

 What is Series C Funding?

-Companies that are ready for the Series C Funding rounds are performing extremely well.
+Companies that are ready for the Series C Funding round are performing extremely well.
 So well, in fact, that they are ready to expand their business beyond their target market into new markets.
 They may also be looking to develop new products or even acquire new businesses.

-When a company has made it to Series C rounds, it then attracts investments from Private Equity Funds and Investment Bankers.
+When a company has made it to Series C funding rounds, it then attracts investments from Private Equity Funds and Investment Banks.
 This is mainly because there is a lot less risk involved at this stage of a company’s life.
 These types of investors look to endow companies with huge amounts of money who are already doing well.
 Their investment allows them to also secure a leadership position in an already successful company.

-For most companies, Series C is the last round of funding that they go through.
+For most companies, Series C funding is the last round of funding that they go through.
 This is because most companies do a Series C round as a precursor to prepare themselves for an acquisition or an IPO.